BabylonJS/Documentation/content/features/featuresDeepDive/Exporters/3DSMax.md

 Limitations:

-- only the diffuse texture (Standard material) and base color texture (Physical and Arnold materials) fields will accept a RGB Multiply map as input.
+- only the diffuse texture (Standard material) and base color texture (Physical and Arnold materials) fields will accept an RGB Multiply map as input.
 - the RGB Multiply map must specify exactly a single texture.
 Two textures or two colors are not supported.

 ## Shell material